peonmodel/TokenAffirm/packages/tokenaffirm/README.md

 Default: ```()=>Random.id(6)```

-Generate function for the token, return result should be string
+Generate function for the token, return result should be string.

 **validate**